Our Strategy

 Three Gaps Every Church Planter Faces

-We solve the three gaps through tiers of partnership:
+We solve the three gaps through three tiers of partnership:

-These church planters go through a fundraising school.
+• These church planters exist all over the country.
+They attend our fundraising boot camp and raise hundreds of thousands of dollars.
 They are then able to partner with their denomination, or another church planting organization to gain matching funds.
 Through this process, it is not uncommon for our planters to raise hundreds of thousands of dollars for their new church.
-Tier 1 partners are also given access to three years of coaching on their internal systems.
+They are given access to three years of coaching on their internal systems.

-These church planters have undergone an extensive, 39 point assessment process.
-If they score at least 32 points on the assessment, then they are given $2,000/month to support their church budget for the first three years of their growth.
+• These church planters exist in locations where we have built a regional church planting team.
+They have undergone an extensive, 39 point assessment process.
+If they pass assessment then they are given $2,000/month to support their church budget for the first three years of their growth.

 Cameron and Kelly Lippert